 I myself did not use the XQD memory card slot of the D500 as a backup slot in the past because the price of the XQD cards was too expensive for me.
 I don’t have much hope that the new CFexpress cards will be cheaper than the XQD cards.
 After all, the new CFexpress cards are a bit more expensive than the XQD cards in terms of speed, and the manufacturers will certainly have to pay for that.
 In addition, the cards will only be available with 128 GB, 256 GB and 512 GB capacity, the inexpensive 64GB variant should be omitted at least at Sony.

-There's still one small glimmer of hope: Maybe the "old" XQD cards will become cheaper after the launch of the CFexpress cards.
+There’s still one small glimmer of hope: Maybe the “old” XQD cards will become cheaper after the launch of the CFexpress cards (Amazon Affiliate Link).

 Comparison of speeds

-The CFExpress card achieves a significantly higher write and read performance than the XQD cards.
+The CFexpress cards (Amazon Affiliate Link) achieve a significantly higher write and read performance than the XQD cards.
 A comparison with my previously preferred SD card shows the speed advantage particularly clearly.
-For comparison a fast, "old" Compact Flash card again.
+For comparison a fast, “old” Compact Flash card again.

-If you don't want to record 4K videos with 60fps (which the above mentioned cameras can't do), you probably won't use the maximum possible write rate of the XQD card or the CFexpress card.
+If you don’t want to record 4K videos with 60fps (which the above mentioned cameras can’t do), you probably won’t use the maximum possible write rate of the XQD card or the CFexpress cards (Amazon Affiliate Link).